jbrisbin/rabbitmq-webhooks/README.markdown

 ### Changes

+* 0.17 - Added basic auth from AMQP headers and messages requeue on dlhttp errors
 * 0.16 - Build system changed to erlang.mk.
 Plugin builds and works on latest Erlang and RabbitMQ
 * 0.15 - Re-built the .tar.gz file to makes sure it included the latest version of plugin code
 * 0.14 - Lots better error handling and a Ruby script for generating config files